Flexibility in joints depends in part on the connective tissue that surrounds muscles.

 Essential fatty acids include omega-3 and omega-6 which are found primarily in fish, flax seeds, and liquid oils.
 These fatty acids are termed “essential” because they cannot be made in the body.
 It’s important to aim for a 3:1 omega-3 to omega-6 ratio for the most anti-inflammatory benefits.

-Sulfur-rich foods also promote connective tissue health by providing sulfur for flexible bonds between proteins.
-Animal proteins, such as fish, poultry, beef, and eggs provide sulfur, while brussels sprouts, cabbage, broccoli, cauliflower, onions, and garlic are a few good vegetarian sources.
-Shred a head of cauliflower, sauté it for about 5 minutes, season with spices, herbs, and/or salt and pepper, and eat in place of rice with your favorite stir-fry.
+One way to get plenty of sulfur is by shredding a head of cauliflower, sauté it for about 5 minutes, season with spices, herbs, and/or salt and pepper, and eat in place of rice with your favorite stir-fry.

 Do you recall how I mentioned lubrication earlier?
 This helps the connective tissue fibers slide over one another.
 Drinking plenty of water and eating water-rich foods to maintain hydration may help with the lubrication around the fibers in effort to promote greater flexibility.